 Eat ice chips.
 If your throat hurts, ice chips may help with soreness and pain.
 Bonus: They’ll also keep you hydrated.

 Spray.
 Use a saline spray to help a stuffy nose.
 It helps congestion by loosening mucus and rinsing your sinuses.

 Numb up.
 If a hacking cough is wearing you out, keep cough drops, throat spray, and over-the-counter cough suppressants at your desk.
 The first two can help numb and soothe a sore throat.
 A cough suppressant can keep that "need to cough" feeling away.

 Relieve your pain.
-Over-the-counter acetaminophen, ibuprofen, or naproxen bring down fever and reduce inflammation to help with achiness.
+Over-the-counter acetaminophen, ibuprofen, or naproxen bring down a fever and help with aches.

 Other over-the-counter cold remedies can be helpful, too.
-However, you should know that while they can make you feel a bit better, they won’t shorten how long you’re sick.
+But you should know that while they can make you feel a bit better, they won’t shorten how long you’re sick.
 Some cold medicines have pain relievers in them, too, so you could accidentally take more than you need.
-Read labels first and try not to use more than one medication at a time.
+Read labels first, and try not to use more than one medication at a time.

 Avoid smoke.
 Smoking, secondhand smoke, and other not-so-fresh air can really bother your nose, throat, and lungs.
-Make it easier on yourself while you’re working to get better.
+Make it easier on yourself while you’re getting better.

 Still sick?
 Call your doctor.
 If you’ve been sick for 7 days and you’re not getting better -- or if you’re getting worse -- it may be more than a cold.
 Your cold (usually caused by a virus) may have given way to a bacterial infection.
 Call your doctor to see if you need antibiotics to clear it up.